alienatedsec/yi-hack-v4/README.md

 Now everything works as it should and the app functionalities are intact (but they can be disabled if you want).

-Tested on the following platforms (but it should work with anything that accepts an RTSP stream:
+Tested on the following platforms (but it should work with anything that accepts an RTSP stream):
 - Home Assistant
 - Shinobi
 - Zoneminder